nishitprasad/Spark-Data-Analysis-on-Amazon-real-products-reviews/README.md

 # Amazon real products reviews data analysis via Spark
-Data Analysis of Amazon's real products' reviews using Python and Spark
+Data Analysis of Amazon's real products' reviews.

 Using Spark and Python, couple of data analysis criteria have been implemented to get an overall behavior from the reviews data.